 “Hard to get in without perfect Swedish”

 Assaf Assaf speaks three languages, has studied both HR and sustainability and has previously worked in Sweden, Syria and Thailand.
 Despite this extraordinary skillset, he has found it hard to gain a foothold in the Swedish labor market.
-Through the Jobbsprånget program, he is now completing an internship at Direct Link, where he is highly appreciated.
+Through the Jobbsprånget program, he completed an internship at Direct Link, where he was highly appreciated.

 “I have my degree, but it’s hard to assimilate into society if you don’t speak perfect Swedish.
 PostNord is a large company that works with sustainability and supply chain management.
 It’s a perfect match for me!” says Assaf.

 Via the Jobbsprånget program, trilingual Assaf was matched with Direct Link, which works with customers outside the Nordic region − in Europe, Asia and the United States.

 The assignment Assaf has been working on so far involves writing Direct Link’s Supplier Code of Conduct.
 He has also prepared a framework for how Direct Link is to work with sustainability in the future by setting goals in the field of sustainability and identifying suitable initiatives for Direct Link.

 Everyone speaks Swedish during coffee breaks, which not only gives him the chance to practice his Swedish skills, but also helps him get to know his colleagues a little better and to find out more about Swedish society in general.
 English is the principal language used during work, but Swedish is spoken at many meetings and used in emails.
 Assaf used the context to follow the gist of the conversation.